The greatest darts player of all time will be chasing an incredible 17th world title when he heads to Alexandra Palace this year.

 Defeat in 2003 was a one-off blip as he bagged another hat-trick between 2004 and 2006 and further titles would follow in 2009 and 2010

 After losing out in 2011 and 2012 there was a feeling that his incredible run was over and Taylor seemed destined for a third straight blank last year when trailing Dutch superstar Michael van Gerwen 4-2 in the 2013 final.

 But showing the incredible fighting spirit that has kept him at the top for so long, Taylor reeled off five straight sets to put his name on the trophy yet again.

-Taylor, whose decorated CV also includes 13 World Matchplay titles, sits well clear at the top of the current PDC Order of Merit and will once again be the hot favourite to take victory.
+Taylor, whose decorated CV also includes 14 World Matchplay titles, sits second in the current PDC Order of Merit and will as always be a favourite for this title.

 He even hit two nine-darters just one match - the Premier League final when he defeated James Wade to make yet more darting history.

 In 2014, Taylor has had a tough time adjusting to using new darts.
 He labelled the first six months of the years as the 'worst in his career', when he lost in the final of the Players Championship to Gary Anderson, a semi-final loss in the Premier League and a thrashing by the Netherlands in the World Cup of Darts.
 One highlight included winning the World Matchplay final against Van Gerwen, and he heads into the World Championship in good form after storming to his sixth Grand Slam of Darts title, averaging over 100 in every game.